 Q What about long-term side effects of the vaccination?
 Have they been studied?

 While the long-term effects of the COVID-19 vaccination have not been studied, there is no reason at this time to believe that the vaccine will have any long-term effects on a child’s growth and development.
-The vaccine has been studied in pregnant women and has been shown to have no effect on the infant in the womb or infants breastfeeding.

 Q What about other non-COVID vaccinations?